 The officer MUST take the following action:

-- as soon as is practicable inform a supervising officer who must be at least an Inspector or above (a fully substantive Inspector, not temporary or acting in the role).
+- as soon as is practicable inform a supervising officer who must be at least an Inspector or above.
+Where the role is performed by a temporary or acting Inspector, they must have been authorised by the Force’s Chief Constable to act up in the role.
 This officer then becomes the Designated Officer

 - inform the Local Authority at both the place where the child is found and also where the child is ordinarily residing.
-The officer should update the authorities of the steps taken, the reasons and any further steps that may be taken
+The officer should update the authorities of the steps taken, the reasons why and any further steps that may need to be taken

-- where the child appears to be capable of understanding the officer should tell them what steps have been taken, the reasons and any further steps that may be taken
+- where the child appears to be capable of understanding, the officer should tell them what steps have been taken, the reasons and any further steps that may need to be taken

 What is and who can have Parental Responsibility (PR)?